oracle/node-oracledb/INSTALL.md

-  Alternatively move the unzipped Instant Client files to `node_modules\oracledb\build\Release` so the DLLs and other files are in the same directory as the `node.oracledb` binary.
+  Alternatively move the unzipped Instant Client files to `node_modules\oracledb\build\Release` so the DLLs and other files are in the same directory as the `oracledb.node` binary.
 If you do this, then `PATH` does not need to be set.

 #### 3.6.5 Optionally create the default Oracle Client configuration directory